Brønshøj Boldklub: National team

 11 players in all have represented Brønshøj BK on the Danish national team, almost all of them in the period from the late 1950s to the early 1970s.
 The last player to represent the club on the Danish national team was Kent Nielsen in 1986.
-In 2018 Brønshøj BK was represented by 2 players on the Gambian national team.
+In 2018 Brønshøj BK was represented by 2 players on the Gambia national football team.

 First representative on a national team: Ove Andersen in 1955.